Home Equity Line of Credit (HELOC)

 Debt-to-Income Ratio

-Your DTI ratio should typically be 43% or lower, including all existing debt payments plus the potential maximum HELOC payment.
-This ensures you can comfortably handle the additional debt.
+DTI should be 43% or lower, including all debt and the max potential HELOC payment.

 Income Verification